 F: Filter by (optional): Apply a filter to these analyses.

-has done: Customers who have triggered an event at least once.
+has done: Customers who have triggered an event at least once during the version of a split.

 G: Properties: Apply a property filter to the ‘has done’ event your filtering your metric by.